 If you would like to upgrade your private SecureSafe account, follow these steps:

 Would you like to upgrade a Team-Space?
 Learn how do to so here.

+Please note, that you currently cannot renew your SecureSafe account from our Android/iOS apps.
 If you would like to renew your private SecureSafe account, follow these steps:

 Would you like to renew / prolong a Team-Space?
 Learn how to do so here.